 - Hyperledger Sawtooth: developed by Intel.
-Uses a brand new consensus algorithm called Proof of Elapsed Time (PoET) which helps to build networks with large number of nodes with small CPU consumption footprint.
+Uses a brand new consensus algorithm called Proof of Elapsed Time (PoET) which helps to build networks with a large number of nodes with a small CPU consumption footprint.
 Supports both permissioned and permissionless blockchain networks.

 - Hyperledger Iroha: made by Japanese developers who originally created this solution for mobile use cases.
 Designed for simple creation and management of assets.
 It’s aiming to be easy to incorporate into infrastructure projects.
 Consists of new chain-based Byzantine Fault Tolerant consensus algorithm.
 Soon they will release iOS and Android support

 - Hyperledger Burrow: is a permissioned blockchain node that executes Ethereum smart contracts code (usually written in Solidity).
 You can specify an amount of gas needed to execute given contract.
 To invoke a contract you need sufficient permissions, not coins or tokens.
-Provides high transaction throughput thanks to proof-of-stake Tendermint consensus engine.
+Provides high transaction throughput thanks to the proof-of-stake Tendermint consensus engine.

-So let’s get to it – Hyperledger vs Ethereum!
+So let’s get to it — Hyperledger versus Ethereum!
 We’ll find out what the differences are between those blockchains in a few selected aspects.
 Then, hopefully, it will be easier to choose one over the other in certain applications.

 Private vs public